pmuens/awesome-serverless/README.md

 - [Serverless (Cron)icle 6](https://serverless.com/blog/serverless-cron-icle-6/) - Serverless (Cron)icle 6 - News from the serverless ecosystem.
 - [Serverless with R scripts on Azure Functions](https://azure.microsoft.com/en-us/blog/azure-function-r) - How to use R in serverless functions on Azure ([Code / Tutorial repository](https://github.com/thdeltei/azure-function-r)).
 - [Creating an OpenWhisk Alexa skill](https://akrabat.com/creating-an-openwhisk-alexa-skill) - Tutorial on how to create an Alexa skill with Apache OpenWhisk ([Code repository](https://github.com/akrabat/alexa-binday)).
+- [Event driven influencers - AWS Lambda](https://serverless.com/blog/event-driven-influencers-aws-lambda/) - Brief post about the mission and history of AWS Lambda.

 ## Screencasts